Geometric transitions and SYZ mirror symmetry: Introduction

 \subsection{Structure of Paper}

 Section \ref{GenOrbConi} introduces generalized conifolds and orbifolded conifolds and basic properties thereof.
-Section \ref{SYZ} begins with a review on Lagrangian torus fibrations and the SYZ program.
-Then we carry out SYZ constructions and prove Theorem \ref{MainTheoremIntro}.
-Section \ref{Discussion} discusses global geometric transitions with a few examples.
+Section \ref{SYZ} begins with a review on the Lagrangian torus fibrations and the SYZ program.
+Then we prove the main theorem (Theorem \ref{MainTheoremIntro}) by carrying out the SYZ constructions.
+Section \ref{Discussion} discusses global geometric transitions and provides a few examples.